L3P3/lui/README.md

 ### JSX

-If you are building your application code with [JSX](https://reactjs.org/docs/introducing-jsx.html) support, you can write components like this, theoretically:
+If you are building your application code with [JSX](https://reactjs.org/docs/introducing-jsx.html) support, you _could_ theoretically write components like this:

 ```js
 function YellowText({